-Jordan Pickford to face no further action after Virgil van Dijk challenge
+Jordan Pickford to face no further action after Virgil Van Dijk challenge

 Gallagher told Sky Sports News: “There are three steps: is it offside?
 Is it a penalty?
 Is there further sanction?

 “Is it a penalty?
 Well, it is a penalty, so you have got to go back and check if it’s offside.
-They check the offside, it is offside, so that negates the penalty, so I think what they’ve done, they’ve gone back from step 2 to step 1.
+They check the offside, it is offside, so that negates the penalty, so I think what they’ve done, they’ve gone back from step two to step one.

-“Obviously step 1 eliminates step 2 and it got overlooked to go to step 3, which it should have done and we all know it should have been a red card..
+“Obviously step one eliminates step two and it got overlooked to go to step three, which it should have done and we all know it should have been a red card.

 “It was just a human error and all we can do is apologise for it and there’s nothing more you can say.”